 Affiliate links are marked *.
 We may earn a commission at no extra cost to you.
 Details.

-Open a provider to check products and shipping, then use a design tool to build one original version before expanding.
+Open a provider to check products and shipping, then use a design tool to build one original version before expanding into a seasonal catalog.

-- Begin Q4 research now, especially ornaments, family gifts, teacher gifts, pet memorial gifts, and personalized products.
+- Start Q4 sample planning early, especially ornaments, family gifts, teacher gifts, pet memorial gifts, personalized jewelry, sweatshirts, and wall art.

 The best seasonal sellers are not reacting to the search spike.
 They are ready when the spike starts.